squaremo/rabbit.js/index.md

 topic.
 Alternatively, you can use `#publish(topic, message, [encoding])` to give the topic per message.

+##### Routing

+`routing` is a parameter supplied to a **PUB** or **SUB** socket on creation, and determines how it will match topics to topic patterns.
+Sockets connected to the same address must agree on the routing.

 A SUB socket may pass in an additional parameter, in the second position, to `#connect`.
-This extra argument is a pattern that is matched against message topics; how the matching is done depends on the `'routing'` option given to the sockets (they must agree on the value):
+This extra argument is a pattern that is matched against message topics.
+How the matching is done depends on the `'routing'` parameter given to the socket constructor (to connect, sockets must agree on the routing):

  - `'fanout'` is the default and means all messages go to all SUB sockets, regardless of the topic or topic pattern.